Advances in the Shannon Capacity of Graphs: Preliminaries

 \subsubsection{Terminology}

-Let $\Gr{G} = (\Vertex, \Edge)$ be a graph. \begin{itemize} \item $\Vertex=\V{\Gr{G}}$ is the {\em vertex set} of $\Gr{G}$, and $\Edge=\E{\Gr{G}}$ is the {\em edge set} of $\Gr{G}$. \item An {\em undirected graph} is a graph whose edges are undirected. \item A {\em self-loop} is an edge that connects a vertex to itself. \item A {\em simple graph} is a graph having no self-loops and no multiple edges between any pair of vertices. \item A {\em finite graph} is a graph with a finite number of vertices. \item The {\em order} of a finite graph is the number of its vertices, $\card{\V{\Gr{G}}} = n$. \item The {\em size} of a finite graph is the number of its edges, $\card{\E{\Gr{G}}} = m$. \item Vertices $i, j \in \V{\Gr{G}}$ are {\em adjacent} if they are the endpoints of an edge in $\Gr{G}$; it is denoted by $\{i,j\} \in \E{\Gr{G}}$ or $i \sim j$. \item An {\em empty graph} is a graph without edges, so its size is equal to zero. \item The {\em degree of a vertex} $v$ in $\Gr{G}$ is the number of adjacent vertices to $v$ in $\Gr{G}$, denoted by $\dgr{v} = \dgr{v}(\Gr{G})$. \item A graph is {\em regular} if all its vertices have an identical degree. \item A {\em $d$-regular} graph is a regular graph whose all vertices have a fixed degree $d$. \item A {\em walk} in a graph $\Gr{G}$ is a sequence of vertices in $\Gr{G}$, where every two consecutive vertices in the sequence are adjacent in $\Gr{G}$. \item A {\em trail} in a graph is a walk with no repeated edges. \item A {\em path} in a graph is a walk with no repeated vertices; consequently, a path has no repeated edges, so every path is a trail but a trail is not necessarily a path. \item A {\em cycle} $\Cycle$ in a graph $\Gr{G}$ is obtained by adding an edge to a path $\Path$~such that it gives a closed walk. \item The {\em length of a path or a cycle} is equal to its number of edges.
+Let $\Gr{G} = (\Vertex, \Edge)$ be a graph, where $\Vertex=\V{\Gr{G}}$ is the {\em vertex set} of $\Gr{G}$, and $\Edge=\E{\Gr{G}}$ is the {\em edge set} of $\Gr{G}$. \begin{itemize} \item An {\em undirected graph} is a graph whose edges are undirected. \item A {\em self-loop} is an edge that connects a vertex to itself. \item A {\em simple graph} is a graph having no self-loops and no multiple edges between any pair of vertices. \item A {\em finite graph} is a graph with a finite number of vertices. \item The {\em order} of a finite graph is the number of its vertices, $\card{\V{\Gr{G}}} = n$. \item The {\em size} of a finite graph is the number of its edges, $\card{\E{\Gr{G}}} = m$. \item Vertices $i, j \in \V{\Gr{G}}$ are {\em adjacent} if they are the endpoints of an edge in $\Gr{G}$, which is denoted by $\{i,j\} \in \E{\Gr{G}}$ or $i \sim j$. \item An {\em empty graph} is a graph without edges, so its size is equal to zero. \item The {\em degree of a vertex} $v$ in $\Gr{G}$ is the number of adjacent vertices to $v$ in $\Gr{G}$, denoted by $\dgr{v} = \dgr{v}(\Gr{G})$. \item A graph is {\em regular} if all its vertices have an identical degree. \item A {\em $d$-regular} graph is a regular graph whose all vertices have a fixed degree~$d$. \item A {\em walk} is a sequence of vertices in a graph $\Gr{G}$, where every two consecutive vertices in the sequence are adjacent in $\Gr{G}$. \item A {\em path} is a walk with no repeated vertices. \item A {\em cycle} $\Cycle$ is obtained from a path $\Path$ by adding an edge connecting the two endpoints of $\Path$ (i.e., an edge connecting the two degree-1 vertices of $\Path$).

+\item The {\em length of a path or a cycle} is equal to its number of edges.
 A {\em triangle} is a cycle of length~3.